kristofzerbe/kiko.io/source/uses/index.md

 teaser: "What I use in my daily digital life"
 ---

 What stuff do I spend my digital life with?
 Here's my completely personal and non-transferable list of things I have today and desperately need and may have needed in the past.
-Inspired by Wes Bos' [uses.tech](https://uses.tech/).
+Inspired by Wes Bos' [uses.tech](https://uses.tech/) and updated annually, including through my [/DEFAULTS](/defaults) series.

 *Last updated on 25 December 2024*